Choices and Consequences Reclaim Your Life

-The choices we make are often based on feelings or impulses without weighing the possible outcome of those choices, we actually have no idea what scheme we may be playing into.
-We may be inadvertently promoting the enemy’s kingdom in our lives.
+The choices we make every time are often based on feelings or impulses without weighing the possible outcome of those choices, we actually have no idea what scheme we could be playing into.
+We might be inadvertently promoting the enemy’s kingdom in our lives.
 All because we are not paying attention to our thoughts and the value of our choices.
 We all have to make choices and all of those choices have consequences.

 The Bible says that we do not wrestle against flesh and blood but against principalities and powers; our warfare is not physical but spiritual.
 That is why it is so important to recognize the source of our thoughts.
 We need to put the bigger picture into perspective and learn how to recognize the spiritual battle that surrounds us daily.

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Ephesians 6:12 KJV

 We need to recognize and understand what is driving us.
 What is influencing our thoughts and decisions and what ulterior motives might it have?
 Here’s example of what might happen: Perhaps there is a person who does something that annoys us or we think is kind of strange.
 Next thing we know, we are talking to a good buddy of ours, and we have this strong impulse to tell them all about the matter.

 So what?
 It was just a silly little thing, right?

 Well maybe, but if we look deeper behind the scenes, we can discern pretty quickly that the Holy Spirit would not have led us to uncover a person that way.
 So who influenced that thought or impulse?
 The enemy can have an ulterior motive here, to us it seems like a silly little thing but what if there is a larger agenda behind it spiritually?